"Who has seen the wind?

 I see I've got over 100 unpublished -- and unfinished -- blog posts sitting in my draft file.
 I guess there they will stay.
 Some I put a lot of work into but felt I needed to do more, other subjects became too depressing and I gave up on them, and a lot of them I got interrupted while writing and when I was able to get back to them I had lost my train of thought.

-From now on I will just focus on the days as they come, my children and my husband.
+From now on I will just focus on the days as they come and my children.
 There is no one else and nothing else.

 So, I guess this is it.
 Maybe I'll see you around.
 Have a good one!